Endorsement for Culturally Sensitive, Relationship-Focused Practice Promoting Infant Mental Health®

 How do I know which RSC hours qualify for Endorsement® applications & renewal?

-RSC that meets criteria for Endorsement® must come from an individual who has earned Endorsement® as an Infant Family Specialist-ERS, Infant Mental Health Specialist-ERS or Infant Mental Health Mentor-Clinical.
+RSC that meets criteria for Endorsement® must come from an individual who has earned the Endorsed Reflective Supervisor Add-On or Infant Mental Health Mentor-Clinical.
 A lot of clinical supervision is reflective, but perhaps not all is from a specialist in infant and early childhood mental health.

 Can I supervise/consult with a colleague or peer?